Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend

-I've recently discovered Asian horror films.
-If I could watch more of them I would.
-Even if the subtitles melt away when the film is good enough to make you forget you are reading, but when you're first starting out with foreign cinema, it takes a little energy to watch a foreign movie.
+If you haven't discovered Asian horror films, you're missing some of the best narratives in existence.
+The subtitles melt away when the film is good enough to make you forget you are reading, but when you're first starting out with foreign cinema, it takes a little extra energy.

 What's 'The Wailing' About?

 In The Wailing, police officer Jong-Goo has a non-descriptive, quiet life in the village with his wife, mother, and daughter.

 Jong-Goo's called to the scene of a vicious and bloody murder.
 A surviving member of the family sits motionless.
 Covered in a blistering rash he has the blood from the victims on himself and within the house.

 Stories linking a Japanese man living in the mountains of the village begin to circulate and occurrences of others with the same rash followed by more murderous scenes begin to mount.